digitalvectorz/ccarps/Prejudice.md

 **Pacifism, variable**
 You are opposed to violence.
 This can take 2 forms:

-* Reluctant killer you get negative 4 to hit a person, not a monster machine, etc. with a deadly attack or negative 2 if you can't see his face if you kill someone roll 3d you're morose and useless  for that many days , -5 points
+* _Reluctant killer_: You get negative 4 to hit a person, not a monster machine, etc. with a deadly attack or negative 2 if you can't see his face if you kill someone roll 3d you're morose and useless  for that many days , -5 points
-* Cannot harm innocent you make fight you may even start fights but you may only use deadly force on a foe that is attempting to do you serious harm negative 10points
+* _Cannot harm innocent_: You make fight you may even start fights but you may only use deadly force on a foe that is attempting to do you serious harm negative 10points

 **Phobias, variable**
 A phobia is a fear of a specific item creature or circumstance the more common an object or situation the greater the point value of a fear of it if you have a phobia you made temporarily master it by making a successful self control roll but the pier purses even if you master a phobia you will be at, -2 to int dex and skill roles while the cause of your fear is present and you must roll again every 10 minutes to see if the fear overcomes you if you fail a self control roll you will cringe flee panic or otherwise react in a manner that precludes sensible action